JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-introduce-your-team.md

 When only the Android part of the team works with shared code, the iOS developers don't even need to learn Kotlin.
 But when you are ready for your team to move to the next stage, where everyone contributes to the shared code, making the transition won't take much time.
 The similarities between the syntax and functionality of Swift and Kotlin greatly reduce the work required to learn how to read and write shared Kotlin code.
 [Try it yourself with Kotlin Koans](https://play.kotlinlang.org/koans/overview), a series of exercises to familiarize yourself with Kotlin syntax and some idioms.

 At the end of 2023, JetBrains introduced [Amper](https://blog.jetbrains.com/blog/2023/11/09/amper-improving-the-build-tooling-user-experience/), a new experimental project configuration tool focused on usability, onboarding, and IDE support.
-To get more insights into Amper’s functionality, take a look at its [tutorial](https://www.jetbrains.com/help/kotlin-multiplatform-dev/amper.html).
+To get more insights into Amper's functionality, take a look at its [tutorial](https://www.jetbrains.com/help/kotlin-multiplatform-dev/amper.html).

 ### Q: Is Kotlin Multiplatform production ready?

-A: In November 2023, we announced that Kotlin Multiplatform is now [Stable](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-stable/), which means it’s now fully ready for you to use in production.
+A: In November 2023, we announced that Kotlin Multiplatform is now [Stable](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-stable/), which means it's now fully ready for you to use in production.

-### Q: There are not enough multiplatform libraries to implement my app’s business logic, and it’s much easier to find native alternatives.
+### Q: There are not enough multiplatform libraries to implement my app's business logic, and it's much easier to find native alternatives.
 Why should I choose Kotlin Multiplatform?

 A: The Kotlin Multiplatform ecosystem is thriving and is being cultivated by many Kotlin developers around the world.
 Just take a look at how fast the number of KMP libraries has been growing over the years.